sourcegraph/learn/posts/how-to-make-a-composer-package.md

 After that, we have our `getQuote()` function.
 The `try`-`catch` inside the function will handle the exceptions to return an appropriate message.
 Inside the `try` block, we will check if the author name is empty.
 If it is, we will throw an exception.
 If it is not, we will make a request to the API using the Guzzle client.
 In this request, we pass the author name as a parameter using a snake-case format.
 Finally, we decode the response and return the content concatenated with the author name.

 Now, if we run the tests, we will confirm that the package works as expected.
+Return back to your project's root directory before running the following,

 <Highlighter
 input={`./sg vendor/bin/pest